anjerodev/anjerodev/README.md

 I'm Antonio, **Full Stack Javascript Developer**.

 🚀 From Bridges to Bits: Once a Civil Engineer, now a Web Developer.
-Master in Renewable Energies, crafter of code.
 Traded blueprints for JavaScript, structures for React.

 🌐 Team Ups: Open to collaboration!
-Be it shaping the frontend landscape or mastering the backend mysteries, I'm game to explore every facet.
+Whether it’s shaping the frontend or tackling backend challenges, I’m enthusiastic to explore all aspects.

 ⭐ My joy: Neat, easy-to-use interfaces and making complicated ideas simple and smooth.